OpenBfS/UncertRadio/docs/first_steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This may done by first copying the basic version of the project file to
-a working project file, also with extension .txp, e.g. to “Test2.txp”.
+a working project file, also with extension .txp, e.g. to "Test2.txp".
 Only when passing special keywords (those with preceding @, see below),
 those data from the actual measurement are written into that working
 file.
 After closing the working file one can call UR e.g. directly from
 a Visual Basic program such that UR is initially loading just this
-edited project file, by some command like “start uncertradio.exe
+edited project file, by some command like "start uncertradio.exe
-Test2.txp”.
+Test2.txp".
 Such as call can also be done like:

 D:\\UR > Uncertradio.exe Test2.txp